 - Learn which measure of central tendency minimizes the sum of absolute deviations.

 This demonstration allows you to examine the sum of absolute deviations from a given value.
-The graph to the right shows the numbers 1, 2, 3, 4, and 5 and their deviations from an arbitrary starting value of 0.254 (the figure displays this rounded to 0.25).
+The graph to the right shows the numbers 1, 2, 3, 4, and 5 and their deviations from an arbitrary starting value of 0.254 shown by the black bar (the figure displays this rounded to 0.25).